marcilio/aws-tag-explorer/README.md

 # AWS Tag Explorer

-Extract all tags from your AWS account into a S3 file.
-Query tags file with SQL.
+Extract tagged resources from your AWS account into a S3.
+Query them using SQL.

 This application is available on the [AWS Serverless Repository](https://aws.amazon.com/serverless/serverlessrepo/) for immediate use.